 Now It’s Your Turn

-Below is a basic workout split and the pattern of how to use your gym time each week.
+Below are a basic workout split and the pattern of how to use your gym time each week.

 This is only one method, which can (and should) be tailored based on individual preferences and goals.

 Focused in this workout are the glutes, shoulders, and a few basic compound movements that recruit other muscles in the body to build overall strength.